Greencard for Registered Nurses

 Are you a nurse intending to come to the United States and obtain a “green card”?

-If “Yes” is your answer to the above questions, then this chapter is “essential reading” for you!
+If “Yes” is your answer to the above questions, then this is essential reading for you!
 In a document developed by the American Association of Colleges of Nursing (June 2010), it was reported that the shortfall in the number of nurses needed (in the U.S.) is expected to grow to 260,000 by the year 2025.
-This means that there is likely to be plenty of opportunity for foreign nationals trained in the field of nursing to find employment in the U.S..
-Below, you will find the step-by-step procedure to make this a reality for you!
-(First, you’ll be provided with a general overview of the steps, and then a more detailed analysis of those steps, which require extra attention.
+This means that there is likely to be plenty of opportunity for foreign nationals trained in nursing to find employment in the U.S. Below, you will find the step-by-step procedure to make this a reality for you!
+First, you’ll be provided with a general overview of the steps and then a more detailed analysis of those steps, which require extra attention.

 Step 1: Screening test; you need to be screened regarding English Proficiency, register and train for IELTS4, and then take the Exam;

-Step 2: Sign up for a U.S. recruiting company: see Appendix 6 for a list of job search engines in the U.S.;
+Step 2: Sign up for a U.S. recruiting company

 Step 3: Register and train for CGFNS5, then take the Exam;